Alex-Carney/skidmore-catalog/README.md

 - Webpack: To consolidate dozens of TypeScript files into a single JS file suitable for the web
 - GitHub: To host the source code of the project, allowing it to be moved to new server environments

+Hosting:

+- Reclaim cloud: A cloud hosting service powered by jelastic.
+Skidmore College is partnered with reclaim cloud, and using my project as a "pilot" for using cloud resources to host future student projects.
+- Docker: To containerize the entire application (and the database) so that it can be hosted anywhere, with ease

+Architecture:

+- I used this starter project https://github.com/fivethree-team/nestjs-prisma-starter to begin my project.
+Therefore, I didn't have to worry about writing authorization or configuration management myself, and could focus on the actual functionality of the website.

 Tendril Finder (Research component):
 - Python: The primary language for data science
 - Pandas/Numpy/NetworkX/Scikit-Learn/Astropy/and more: Python packages commonly used for data science
 - Jupyter Notebooks: For providing cohesive documentation to the various Python scripts used for the project
 - Asana: For managing my research team